Lazar-Sponja/asm-cmd-blackjack/README.md

 Special index numbers are 52 and 53.
 These are used for card animations
 - 52 tells the function to draw the back of the card
 - 53 skips drawing and saving coordinates to *KoordinatePraznogPolja*

+## `NacrtajKarteIgraca(player_ptr)`
+This function takes the pointer to a player table, in the register `esi`.
+This function draws cards that the player has in hand by calculating the number of rows that can fit on the players table, by moving up 2 times the number of cards rows up and $n$ times half a card width rows to the left, then drawing each row and dropping by 4 to draw the next row.